 - Day 3 in London: The British Museum, National Gallery, Oxford Street, Camden Town & Market

 There really isn’t a ‘best area’ to stay in London as all of the attractions are spread out across the city, meaning you’ll have to travel regardless of where you stay.
-However, the more central areas are nearest to the majority of the iconic London attractions, so we wouldn’t recommend staying too far from the center.
+However, the more central areas are nearest to the majority of the iconic London attractions, so I wouldn’t recommend staying too far from the center.

 The West End (SoHo, Leicester Square, Covent Garden) is one of your best bets for touring London, as it’s centrally located and near to many of the best entertainment, gallery, shopping, nightlife areas.
 The West End can be a bit pricey though, so it’s worth checking out some of the neighboring areas such as Fitzrovia and Bloomsbury.

 Kensington, South Bank, and Bank Side are all near to some of the iconic attractions, fairly well-positioned, and well connected to the airports.
 Areas like Camden and the East End are more affordable than the other areas discussed but aren’t as conveniently located.
+However, you can find some affordable cottages in London in these outlying districts and they are close to transport links to the city..

 You may save quite a bit of money by staying in outer London (ie Wembly) but will end up spending extra money and time getting to the action each day.
 Hostels are a great way to cut costs, make friends and the best hostels in London are all central.